virtualmason/soar-above/user-stories.md

 As a user, I want a dedicated page that displays all of the information about each bird, in order to learn more about them.

+As a user, I want each section on the information page to dynamically display information, in order to increase the flow of the page.

 ## Developer ##

 As a developer, I want a random question or bird sound to appear each time on the quiz, in order to give the user a unique experience each time.

 As a developer, I want a visually appealing site in order to make the user experience better and showcase my abilities as a designer.

-As a developer, I want